hoijui/mle/README.md

 Currently `html` and `markdown` files are supported.
-The main intended purpose of the Markup Link Extractor, is to extract links fro ma set of files, and then chekc them for validity using a separate tool, e.g. the [Markdown Link *Checker*](https://github.com/becheran/mlc).
+The main intended purpose of the Markup Link Extractor, is to extract links fro ma set of files, and then check them for validity using a separate tool, e.g. the [Markdown Link *Checker*](https://github.com/becheran/mlc).
 Together, two such tools could be integrated in your CI pipeline to warn about broken links in your markup docs.